• Mumbai, India

 What is Breast Cancer?

-It is a cancer that starts in the breast.
+It is a cancer that starts in the breast. tissues.
 Cancer begins when cells start to grow out of control.
 The risk of developing breast cancer increases with age and weight gain.

 Different types of breast cancer depend on which cells in the breast turn cancerous.
 A Breast is made up of three parts: lobules, ducts, and connective tissue.